What is outstanding capital?

 Where and how outstanding capital is displayed?

-The Summary area shows an overview of the total amount of outstanding capital, calculated on all the projects to which you lent your money:
+The Summary area shows an overview of the total amount of outstanding capital, calculated on all the projects to which you lent to:

 Although outstanding capital seems quite simple to understand as a notion, the way it is calculated might be a little tricky and generates confusion in many cases.
 Let’s see why.